Some shoulder pain can be so excruciating that you are willing to do anything to make it stop, even going right to surgery.

 When It’s Time to Talk with Your Doctor About Surgery

-If after trying all of the above treatments your pain has not improved, it might be time to talk with your doctor about surgery.
+If after trying all of the above treatments your pain has not improved, it might be time to talk with an orthopedic specialist about shoulder surgery.

 In addition, the following symptoms suggest the injury is significant enough to discuss possible surgery.